Meuh-Factory/womoobox/README.md

 =========
 Womoobox is a very simple backend for a Firefox app: **[Meuh](https://marketplace.firefox.com/app/meuh)**.

-Goal of this backend is to store and display the locations of every Moo generated in the world by the mobile app.
+The goal of this backend is to store and display the locations of every Moo generated in the world by the mobile app.

 A Moo can be generated with different types of animals and is represented by different pictures (according to the selected animal) on a [OpenStreet-map](http://openstreetmap.org) layer.